howerj/forth-cpu/readme.md

 The style rules are as follows:

+* All words, including keywords, are to be in lower case.
+An underscore will separate words in names.
 * Tabs are to be used to indent text, a tab spacing of 8 has been used when making the VHDL code
 * Do not repeat the name of a entity, component, function or architecture,